-One commonly-used feature when creating content on the World Wide Web is the ability to create links to certain points within a given web page.
-This capability is sometimes referred to as deep linking or anchor linking, but whatever you call it, it’s now available in ArcGIS StoryMaps: All heading and subheading text in a story automatically generates a link that points directly to that section of the story.
+One commonly used feature when creating content on the World Wide Web is the ability to create links to certain points within a given web page.
+This capability is sometimes referred to as deep linking or anchor linking, but whatever you call it, it’s available in ArcGIS StoryMaps: All three heading types in a story automatically generate a link that points directly to that section of the story.

-To get that link, simply hover over any heading or subheading in a published story and you’ll see a chain-link icon appear to its left (note that these links only appear when viewing a story, but an upcoming update will show these links in the builder, as well).
+One way to get that link is to simply hover over any heading text in a published story and you’ll see a chain-link icon appear to its left (note that these links only appear when viewing a story, but an upcoming update will show these links in the builder, as well).
 Clicking that icon automatically copies the direct link to that heading to your clipboard.
 The video below briefly demonstrates how to obtain heading links.
-(Heading text contained in the narrative panel of sidecar slides does qualify for this functionality; however, the titles of slideshow slides and map tour stops do not currently count as headings.)
+(Heading text contained in the narrative panel of sidecar slides does qualify for this functionality; however, the titles of individual map tour stops do not currently count as headings.)

 This feature has many uses.
 One is just as an external point of reference: For instance, you could share a certain section of a story with a colleague or friend for feedback.
 Or, you could give a shout out on social media to part of a story that you particularly enjoyed.
 Another way they could be used is to jump immediately to specific sections of lengthy stories, such as reference materials or academic papers, for which the reader isn’t expected to consume all of the text.
 However, there are also a number of ways heading links can be used to enhance a story’s experience from the reader’s perspective.

 One immediately apparent use for heading links as a storytelling tool is to provide a table of contents within that story which organizes all of the components of the story before your readers dive in.
 While enabling the story navigation bar serves a similar purpose, it doesn’t give readers any context for the various story headings it connects to—and that feature also only applies to the heading 1 text type.

-You can also get creative in how you present a table of contents.
+Using heading links, you can get creative in how you present a table of contents.
 For instance, you could use a slideshow that scrolls through the sections of the story with a representative image and the link to the relevant section in each respective slide’s narrative panel.
 Or, for stories that take place across a number of locations, you could create an express map with numbered pins and place the heading links in the pop-up for each point.

-While the above animation is a more whimsical example, such use of heading links could also be used to great effect in more serious endeavors, such as emergency response and management.
+While the above animation represent lighter examples, such use of heading links could also be used to great effect in more serious endeavors, such as emergency response and management.
 A similar map could be used to break down, say, evacuation zones or routes, with potentially affected readers able to simply take a glance at the map and instantly jump to the information that is pertinent to them.

 Chain link photo credit: JJ Ying, via Unsplash.